StefansCode/i3/README.md

 - Add the currently open windows to the workspaces in the i3bar
 - add volume and bluetooth to i3bar

 - Fix auto_split_toggle, because I just did something to disable it.
-I also need to figure out what it was.
+I think it doesnt start when restarting the i3 config.

 - add copy storage and control